Israel Progam 2023/4 FAQ's

 The safety and security of participants is the top priority to all staff and all service providers.

-Ketsev is a supervised program where participants travel together as a group, and adheres to strict security measures and protocol, in accordance with the Israeli Government’s policies and intelligence.
+Ketsev is a supervised program where participants travel together as a group, and adhere to strict security measures and protocol, in accordance with the Israeli Government’s policies and intelligence.
 Every program is accompanied by security staff.
 When needed, additional security will be provided.

 Safety measures: